rzhovnirchyk/marz-interview/README.md

 The application is comprised of 4 parts

-1. webapp -> Frontend for the applicaiton (written in React and Typescript)
+1. webapp -> Frontend for the application (written in React and Typescript)
-2. api.orders -> Backend for the applicaiton (written in flask)
+2. api.orders -> Backend for the application (written in flask)
+3. api.products -> Backend API for the Products (written in Node.js and Express)
-3. nginx -> The proxy for the requests
+4. nginx -> The proxy for the requests
-4. db -> mariadb
+5. db -> mariadb

 ## Requirements